webix-hub/docs/data/datatable/sizing.md

 {{sample 15_datatable/11_sizing/04_fixed_size.html }}

 ###Column

+By default, datatable columns feature **fixed size** of **100px**.
+To change it, you should either:

-To set the fixed width for a column you should use **width** while configuring the column.
+- use **width** while configuring the column to set width to a column individually, or
+- use **columnWidth** while configuring the datatable to set common width for all the columns.
+Like default common width, it can be overriden by individual width value.

 If you set the width in such a way, it will save its value regardless of any other enabled size parameters (e.g. [autowidth](api/ui.datatable_autowidth_config.md)).
 BTW, you can set different widths for different rows.